What is pain, and its types?

 Our aim is to find the best combination of medicine, exercise, interventions (when required) and lifestyle modification that will make sure your pain is managed permanently.
 Painkillers form a very minor part of our treatment, and they are used only if necessary.

-Palliative Care Services at our hospital offer symptom relief in addition to education and training of the patients and their caregivers.
-Patients with advanced end stage diseases can be kept pain-free with medicines or pain blocks.
-High quality nursing and psychological care looks after their comfort.
+Palliative Care Services at our hospital offer symptom relief in addition to the education and training of the patients and their caregivers.
+Patients with advanced end-stage diseases can be kept pain-free with medicines or pain blocks.
+High-quality nursing and psychological care look after their comfort.
 Such patients can spend their final moments with loved ones with dignity, comfort and avoid unnecessary suffering.

 - Back pain